gummesson/kapow/README.md

 ## Prerequisites

 Some of the plugins remove default aliases for certain PowerShell tasks, like `gl` for `Get-Location` in the `git` plugin.
-If you're a normal user of the PowerShell it'll probably won't affect you, but be aware of it.
+If you're a "casual" user of the PowerShell, ie. you use it for working with Git, to run a few RubyGems and so forth, it'll probably won't affect you, but be aware of it.

 ## Installation